If you’ve been keeping track of the news lately, especially around health products and supplements, you’ve likely heard of something known as CBD.

 MRI scans carried out after dosing revealed reduced abnormal brain activity in those given CBD, unlike those given a placebo where activity remained the same as before the dose.
 Indicating that CBD helps readjust brain activity to normal levels.

-It might seem pretty surprising that a compound that’s found in a plant famous for being illegal and addictive has potential to treat substance addiction, but based on the studies, it appears CBD could help.
+It might seem pretty surprising that a compound that’s found in a plant famous for being illegal and addictive is being researched for its use in addiction.

 Another clinical study published in 2019 involved 42 adults with a history of heroin use.
 Researchers found doses of between 400mg and 800mg CBD reduced cravings to re-use, matching with earlier preclinical research.

-Now that we’ve gone through a bunch of the benefits of CBD oil and provided scientific backing for each of them, your next question might well be about CBD oil side effects.
+Now that we’ve gone through a bunch of the potential benefits of CBD oil and provided scientific research for each of them, your next question might well be about CBD oil side effects.

-After all, it comes from an illegal drug and provides all of these benefits; there must be some downsides, too, right?
+After all, it comes from an illegal drug and provides all of these uses; there must be some downsides, too, right?

-Like any supplement, there is potential for side effects of CBD oil.
+Like anything you consume, there is potential for side effects of CBD oil.